LyalinDotCom/LyalinDotCom/README.md

 25+ years building stuff.
 Currently at Google as Group PM for Firebase - working on serverless products (Cloud Functions, Hosting, Storage) and our new AI framework, Genkit.
 Basically helping developers ship apps faster.

 Before Google: 14 years at Microsoft.
 Started as a dev consultant, ended up as Principal PM.
 Built Hot Reload for .NET/C++ (you're welcome!), shipped .NET MAUI 1.0, made XAML tools suck less, and helped rebrand VSTS to Azure DevOps.
-Also keynoted at .NET Conf and ran Build - that was wild.
+Also keynoted at .NET Conf and ran Build.

 Started my career bouncing between banks, startups, and everything in between.
 Real-world experience that taught me developers just want tools that work.